kernelkit/kernelkit.github.io/_tabs/about.md

 order: 1
 ---

-Infix is a free, Linux-based, immutable[^1] operating system based on [Buildroot][2] and completely modeled in YANG using [sysrepo][3].
-This allows for full remote control and monitoring using NETCONF or RESTCONF.
+Infix is a free, Linux-based, immutable[^1] operating system built on [Buildroot][2] and fully modeled in YANG using [sysrepo][3].
+This enables complete remote control and monitoring via NETCONF or RESTCONF.
-Initially focused on switches and routers, Infix has grown to be useful for many other use-cases as well.
+Originally designed for switches and routers, Infix now serves a broad range of use cases, including edge devices and security-critical applications.

-An immutable operating system greatly enhances security.
-Configuration and data, e.g, containers, is stored on separate partitions to ensure complete separation from system files and allow for seamless backup, restore, and provisioning.
+An immutable operating system significantly enhances security by design.
+Configuration and application data, including containers, are stored on separate partitions to ensure complete isolation from system files and enable seamless backup, restore, and provisioning operations.

-### Core Values
+### Core Features

-- Runs from a squashfs image on a read-only partition
+- Boots from a squashfs image on a read-only partition
+- Full system modeling in YANG for standardized management
-- Single configuration file on a separate partition
+- Single configuration file stored on a separate partition
 - Linux switchdev (DSA) provides open switch APIs
-- Atomic upgrades using common A/B partitioning
+- Atomic upgrades using proven A/B partitioning
-- Highly security focused — LTS kernel + Buildroot
+- Security-focused architecture — always LTS kernel and Buildroot
+- Native Docker container support for workload isolation

-### YANG vs NETCONF vs RESTCONF
+### YANG, NETCONF, and RESTCONF Integration

-The entire system is modeled using [YANG][1] with standard IETF models and dedicated models when needed to fully leverage Linux capabilities.
+The entire system is modeled using [YANG][1], incorporating both standard IETF models and custom models designed to fully leverage Linux capabilities.
-Meaning, not only is the system configuration derived from YANG, but also system state and any operations (RPC/actions), like upgrade.
+This means not only system configuration but also system state and operations (RPC/actions) such as upgrades are all derived from YANG models.

-The *wire protocol* to interact with Infix devices is NETCONF (xml over ssh) and RESTCONF (json over https).
-The latter is particularly useful for scripting (and demo) purposes, while the former has more tooling available, e.g., [Clixon Controller][4], which is a NETCONF controller.
+The wire protocols for interacting with Infix devices are NETCONF (XML over SSH) and RESTCONF (JSON over HTTPS).
+RESTCONF is particularly well-suited for scripting and demonstration purposes, while NETCONF benefits from extensive tooling support, including [Clixon Controller][4], a dedicated NETCONF controller.

-### Adaptability with Containers
+### Extensibility Through Containerization

-In itself, Infix is perfectly suited for dedicated networking tasks and native support for Docker containers provides a versatile platform that can easily be adapted to any customer need.
-Be it legacy applications, network protocols, process monitoring, or edge data analysis, it can run close to end equipment.
-Either directly connected on dedicated Ethernet ports or indirectly using virtual network cables to exist on the same LAN as other connected equipment.
+While Infix excels at dedicated networking tasks, its native Docker container support creates a versatile platform that adapts to diverse customer requirements.
+Whether deploying legacy applications, implementing custom network protocols, performing process monitoring, or conducting edge data analysis, workloads can run close to end equipment.
+This can be achieved either through direct connection via dedicated Ethernet ports or indirectly using virtual network interfaces to participate in the same LAN as other connected equipment.

 ### Summary

-The simple design of Infix provides complete control over both system and data, minimal cognitive burden, and makes it incredibly easy to get started.
+Infix's streamlined design provides comprehensive control over both system and data layers while minimizing operational complexity.
+This makes it exceptionally easy to deploy and manage in production environments.

 ----

-[^1]: An immutable operating system is one with read-only file systems,
+[^1]: An immutable operating system features read-only file systems,
-    atomic updates, rollbacks, declarative configuration, and workload isolation.
-All to improve reliability, scalability, and security.
+    atomic updates, rollbacks, declarative configuration, and workload isolation—all designed to improve reliability, scalability, and security.
     For more information, see <https://ceur-ws.org/Vol-3386/paper9.pdf>
     and <https://www.zdnet.com/article/what-is-immutable-linux-heres-why-youd-run-an-immutable-linux-distro/>.